Javier1399/HealthMapper/README.md

 3. *Can we build a tool that tells a patient what minimum habit changes would improve their health score — based on similar real patients who already achieved it?*

 ---
+## App Demo

+🚀 **[Live App — Streamlit Cloud](https://mapperappinmegen-uwcob93r4mehwovyuy6gsu.streamlit.app/)** *(replace with your deployment URL)*

+The app accepts clinical inputs — metabolic markers, anthropometric measurements, lifestyle habits, and diagnostic status — and returns:

+- A **Health Score (0–8)** with component breakdown
+- A **Clinical Risk Score (0–3)** based on chronic diagnoses
+- A **topological routing result**: what the closest higher-scoring real patients in the dataset look like
+- **Top 3 personalized recommendations** ordered by gap magnitude, with concrete actionable advice

+> *"Your Health Score is 4/8.
+Patients with your same profile (Hypertension) have reached 6.7/8.
+The highest-impact changes for your profile are: 1) Reduce waist circumference, 2) Lower triglycerides, 3) Increase physical activity."*

+---

 ## Research Journey